royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 But before we dive in, let's do a quick overview of the prominent services that AWS IoT has to offer.

+**A Note Infrastructure as code**
+Being focused on the AWS IoT, I will go through the steps using the AWS console. in a real environment, you will, of course, do thing differently.
+For example, you will deploy all your resources with CDK (or another similar framework), keeping the producing code in source control. and have your infrastructure "as code".

 ## Step-By-Step

+* In the AWS Console, open the "AWS IoT Core" service
+* Open "Onboard", "Getting started", and under "Onboard a device" click "Get started"
+* Select your OS for the SDK that you will be using, we are going to go with Linux/OSX